-The avoidable readmission funding adjustment is applied at an episode level by reducing the efficient price of an episode based on an incremental cost associated with the potentially avoidable hospital readmission, similar to the incremental cost of a HACs used for the HACs funding adjustment.
+The avoidable readmission funding adjustment is applied at an episode level by reducing the efficient price of an episode based on an incremental cost associated with the potentially avoidable hospital readmission.
+This is similar to the incremental cost of a HAC used for the HACs funding adjustment.